We're responsible for cutting and maintaining grass in public spaces and along roadside verges in York.

-Use our eForm to report a problem with grass or vegetation.
+Use our eForm to report a problem with grass.
+You can tell us about:

-We're responsible for maintaining grass in public areas including:
+We're responsible for maintaining grass in public urban areas including:

 - highway verges